Alfonso VI of León and Castile: Consolidation of the throne (1065–1072)

 Thanks to Sancho II's death, García II could regain his own throne of Galicia; however, the following year, on 13 February 1073, Alfonso summoned García to a meeting, whereupon he imprisoned his younger brother.
 Garcia was held at the castle of Luna for seventeen years, where he eventually died on 22 March 1090.
 With his two brothers out of the way, Alfonso VI was able to secure the loyalty of both the high clergy and the nobility of his territories with ease; to confirm this, he spent the next two years visiting them.

 Territorial expansion (1072–1086)

-Now established on the Leonese throne, and with the title of "Emperor", a relic of the Gothic tradition, Alfonso VI spent the following fourteen years of his reign expanding his territories through conquests such as that of Uclés and the lands of the Banu Di-l-Nun family.
+Now established on the Leonese throne, and with the title of "Emperor", a relic of the Leonese tradition (which scholars describe as neogoticismo), Alfonso VI spent the following fourteen years of his reign expanding his territories through conquests such as that of Uclés and the lands of the Banu Di-l-Nun family.
 In 1072 he entitled himself rex Spanie.